 This introduction includes a comprehensive TOC for Parts A, B, C, D, and E of the VRSM.

 Additional information, including examples, tools, and practical application guides that support existing policies and procedures are intended to provide decision-making support to TWC-VR staff and are not publicly available.
+Copies of materials may be made available upon an open records request.

 All services and supports provided by TWC-VR are for the sole purpose of assisting Texans with disabilities in achieving a CIE outcome.

-Questions related to the policies and procedures in the VRSM can be emailed to the Policy Planning and Statewide Initiatives Team (PPSI) at vrsm.support@twc.texas.gov.
+Questions related to the policies and procedures in the VRSM can be emailed to the Policy Team at vrsm.support@twc.texas.gov.

 Part A

-Part A serves as an overview of the Vocational Rehabilitation Services program, administered by the Texas Workforce Commission Vocational Rehabilitation Division (TWC-VR), including the Legal Authority and purpose of the program; populations served; customer rights; citizenship and authorized identification; voter registration; appeals and due process; protection, use, and release of personal information; access and accommodations; ethical conduct; reporting fraud, waste and abuse; subrogation; services to business; and performance accountability.
+Part A serves as an overview of the Vocational Rehabilitation Services program, administered by the Texas Workforce Commission Vocational Rehabilitation Division (TWC-VR), including the Legal Authority and purpose of the program; populations served; customer rights; citizenship and authorized identification; voter registration; appeals and due process; protection, use, and release of personal information; access and accommodations; ethical conduct; incident reporting; subrogation; services to business; and performance accountability.

 Part B